boxblinkracer/cypress-mollie/README.md

 it('Checkout with Credit Card', () => {

     // ....prepare checkout in your shop where credit card is used
-    // ....once redirect to Mollie do this (below)....
+    // ....once redirected to Mollie, do this (below)....

     // required for the CSRF tokens ;) mollieSandbox.initSandboxCookie();